jkratz55/game-of-life-kata/README.md

 # Overview

-This repository contains several implementations of Conway's Game of Life in various languages.
+This repository contains implementations of Conway's Game of Life in various languages.
 I use this reposiotry to experiment with different programming languages and comparing them.

 ## Current Implementations